Test Driven Development¶

 Testing Exceptions¶

-Test that functions raise appropriate exceptions:
+Use pytest to verify that functions raise appropriate exceptions:

 import pytest